LernerLab/GuPPy/README.md

    d.
 Inside the GuPPy-main folder there is a subfolder named “GuPPy”.
 Take note of the Guppy subfolder location or path.
 It will be important for future steps in the GuPPy workflow <br>
    - Mac: Right click folder → Click Get Info → Text next to “Where:” <br>
        ~ Ex: /Users/LernerLab/Desktop/GuPPy-main <br>
-   - PC: Right click folder → Properties → Text next to “Location:” <br>
+   - Windows/Linux: Right click folder → Properties → Text next to “Location:” <br>

 2. Install [Anaconda](https://www.anaconda.com/products/individual#macos).
 Install Anaconda based on your operating system (Mac, Windows or Linux).